tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-29-upcoming-presentations-at-stc-summit.md

 - technical-writing
 - api-doc
 keywords:
-summary: "I'll be giving an upcoming presentation and workshop at the STC Summit in Denver, Colorado, held May 5-8, 2018.
+description: "I'll be giving an upcoming presentation and workshop at the STC Summit in Denver, Colorado, held May 5-8, 2018.
 My presentation is on trends and the dilemma between being a specialist or generalist; my workshop is on API documentation."
 bitlink: http://bit.ly/myupcomingstcsummitpresworkshop
 ---